modcomlearning/BackendAPI/README.md

 5. Save this File <br>
 6. while still in mysite Folder, Create a Folder named static/images.
 This Folder is used for images uploads<br>
 7. Go to "Web" tab on PythonAnywhere. and Reload the application. <br>

-8. Your application is Live at https://yourusername.pythonanywhere.com/ <br>
+<h5>Your application is Live at https://yourusername.pythonanywhere.com/  </h5><br>

-Your API endpoints can be accessed as:
+Your API endpoints can be accessed as;

     https://yourusername.pythonanywhere.com/api/signup
     https://yourusername.pythonanywhere.com/api/signin